 The FFCRA does not include any detail regarding whether all common law employees must be counted for purposes of the 500-employee analysis, or whether some categories of employee may be disregarded, such as part-time employees.
-Notably, the FFCRA defines an "employee" for purposes of the Emergency Paid Sick Leave Requirement by reference to Section 3(e) of the FLSA, which defines employee to generally mean "an individual employed by an employer," with no reference to fulltime or part-time status.
+Notably, the FFCRA defines an "employee" for purposes of the Emergency Paid Sick Leave Requirement by reference to Section 3(e) of the FLSA, which defines employee to generally mean "an individual employed by an employer," with no reference to full-time or part-time status.

-The DOL Leave Q&As state that all employees are taken into account, including fulltime and part-time employees.
+Both the Temporary Regulations and the DOL Leave Q&As state that all employees are taken into account, including full-time and part-time employees.